Union Budget Highlights Overview

 - INR 6,000 annual dole for small farmers.
 Small farmers are those owning less than 2 hectares of cultivable land.

-Piyush Goyal offered direct cash support of INR 6,000 a year which is to be paid in three instalments to small farmers with a landholding of up to 2 hectares in an effort to quell the growing farmer unrest over depressed rural incomes.
-He further said that the government will fork out INR 20,000 crore this financial year for the programme, known as the Pradhan Mantri Kisan Samman Nidhi.
+Piyush Goyal offered direct cash support of INR 6,000 a year which is to be paid in three installments to small farmers with a landholding of up to 2 hectares in an effort to quell the growing farmer unrest over depressed rural incomes.
+He further said that the government will fork out INR 20,000 crore this financial year for the program, known as the Pradhan Mantri Kisan Samman Nidhi.
 The cost in a full year is estimated to be INR 75,000 crore.
 12.56 crore farmers are likely to benefit out of this scheme.

 - INR 75,000 crore has been allocated for the scheme for the Financial year 2019-20.
 (Agricultural sector).

 - INR 3,000 monthly pension for unorganized sector workers above 60 years against a monthly contribution.

 Read Also: The Ultimate Guide To TDS Payment Due Dates

 Goyal announced a monthly pension of INR 3,000 for unorganized workers aged above 60 that will cover migrant labor and household help.
 Under the contributory pension scheme, workers with a monthly income of less than INR 15,000 will have to contribute a small amount until they attain the age of 60.
 The government has set aside INR 500 crore for the scheme this year.

 - 2% interest subvention for farmers pursuing animal husbandry and fisheries or hit by natural calamities.

 - 3% interest subvention for farmers who repay loans on time.

 - No tax on notional rent income on the purchase of the second house.